omec-project/n3iwf/README.md

    - IKE (IKEv2/IPSec negotiation)
 3. **Context Management**: All services share and update the global context for AMF, UE, and security associations.
 4. **Message Handling**: NGAP and IKE messages are dispatched to handlers for protocol-specific processing.

+## Configuration
+- The main configuration file is typically located at `config/n3iwf.yaml`.
+- Example configuration options include network interfaces, AMF addresses, security parameters, and logging levels.
+- See `factory/config.go` for supported parameters and structure.

+## Deployment
+- N3IWF can be run as a standalone binary or in a containerized environment (Docker).
+- Ensure required network interfaces and routes are configured for SCTP, TCP, and UDP communication.
+- For production, review and adjust security settings in the configuration file.

+## Troubleshooting
+- Logs are written to stdout and can be configured for verbosity in the config file.
+- Common issues:
+  - SCTP connection failures: Check AMF address and network reachability.
+  - IKE/IPSec negotiation errors: Verify security parameters and certificates.
+  - User plane forwarding: Ensure GTP and NWuUP interfaces are correctly set up.
+- For more details, consult logs and refer to the relevant service source files.

 ## Key Files
 - `n3iwf.go`: Main entry point.